-In the films, Marty McFly, a teenager, travels to the future and the past with his older friend, Emmett L. "Doc" Brown.
-In the second part, the two fly with their time machine to the year 2015 and Marty McFly receives the Mag Sneaker so that he can adapt to the clothing style of the future.
-At the top of the two film clips you can see how Marty exchanges his Nike Bruin for the Mags.
+In the Back to the Future franchise, teenager Marty McFly travels through time with his older friend, Emmett L. "Doc" Brown.
+In the second part, the two fly to the year 2015 with their time machine and Marty receives the Mag Sneaker so that he can adapt to the clothing style of the future.
+Above, you can see how Marty exchanges his Nike Bruins for the Mags.

-The four white laces on the model contract electronically as soon as Marty puts his foot in the shoe and the LEDs on the side and sole light up in different colours.
-This sneaker thus represents the idea of a sneaker of the future from the perspective of the time of the film.
+The four white laces on the model contract as soon as Marty puts his foot in the shoe and the LEDs on the side and sole light up in different colours, representing the idea of a sneaker of the future.

 Nike Mag | 2011

 The first version, released in 2011, was an exact replica of the film shoes.
-The only difference to the film was that Nike had not yet solved the problem with the motor of the "power laces".
+The only difference was that Nike had not yet solved the problem with the motor of the "power laces".
 Thus, this shoe appeared without the futuristic feature of self-lacing.

 The reason for this sales channel had something to do with the film or, more precisely, with one of the actors in the famous film.
-Micheal J. Fox, who played Marty McFly, was diagnosed with Parkinson's disease in 1991 and the disease made the life of the film star, who became famous through the film 'Back to the Future', more difficult.
+Micheal J. Fox, who played Marty McFly, was diagnosed with Parkinson's disease in 1991 and the disease made the life of the film star more difficult.

-At the end of the 10 auction days, a sum of 4.7 million dollars was raised, which was donated directly.
+At the end of the 10 auction days, a sum of $4.7million was raised, which was donated directly.
 If you had bought the sneakers for just under €10,000 at that time, it would have been a very good investment in 2021 from today's perspective.

 Sneakerheads who want to call themselves owners of this sneaker today sometimes have to pay three times as much for certain sizes at StockX.

-Almost 5 years after the first release of the Nike Mag 2011 Nike has finally found a solution for the function of the "power laces".
-On 4 October 2016, the Nike Air Mag 2016 with the revolutionary lacing system was released, as seen from the film.
-The sneaker, limited to 89 pieces, was raffled off this time via a raffle process.
+Almost 5 years after the first release of the Nike Mag, Nike finally found a solution for the function of the "power laces".
+On 4 October 2016, a new Nike Air Mag with the revolutionary lacing system was released, as seen from the film.
+The sneaker, limited to 89 pieces, was raffled off this time.
 With a donation of $10 to the Michael J. Fox Foundation, you got a ticket and you could buy as many as you liked.

 The extremely limited number and the innovative technology made the sneaker incredibly desirable.
 The auction for the first release gave a rough estimate of what the kicks were worth, or rather what buyers were willing to pay, but for this release, no one knew exactly what the Mag would fetch in the resell.

 Less than 2 months after the release, a pair of the self-lacing sneakers was auctioned in New York for €200,000.
 Another pair was bought in Shanghai for just over €100,000.
-I think these prices clearly illustrate how extremely limited and exclusive these shoes are.
+These prices clearly illustrate how extremely limited and exclusive these shoes were.